eeriksp/sha-miner/README.md

 miner "some content" --threads 16
 ```

 The program starts to try different nonces.
 As soon as it finds a nonce with a hash value smaller than the previous smallest value, it will be printed to stdout in the following format: `<timestamp> <nonce> <hash>`.

 After every 10000000 tries a notice will appear to stderr.

-This it is a decent UNIX program: the actual answers go into stdout, while other messages land in stderr.
+Thus it is a decent UNIX program: the actual answers go into stdout, while other messages land in stderr.